qjiangzhao/TEtrimmer/USAGE.md

                  extend the multiple sequence alignment to determine the limits of the consensus sequence.
 The lower the value of <ext_thr>, the longer the extensions on both ends.
 Reduce <ext_thr> if TE Trimmer fails to determine the correct ends of repeat elements.
-Default: 0.7 Sequence identity threshold used for extending the consensus sequence at each position (column) than <ext_thr> will be assigned the value X. Lower thresholds allow for longer extensions on each side of the multiple sequence alignment.
-Any position below this threshold will be assigned the value <X> in the consensus sequence.
 Default: 0.7 --ext_step INTEGER        Number of nucleotides to be added to the left and right ends of the multiple sequence alignment.
 TE_Trimmer will iteratively add <ex_step number> of nucleotides until finding the boundary.
 Default: 1000